miladrahimi/laravel-docker-compose/README.md

 docker-compose exec php php artisan migrate docker-compose ps

-# Surf the exposed port for php container in your web browser
+# Surf the exposed port for nginx or php container in your web browser
 ```